bschiffthaler/kogia/README.md

 ## Contributing

 Pull requests are _very_ welcome.
-Contibuted Dockerfiles need to be based on alpine and should follow the two image build procedure (see the `bwa` image as an example).
+Contibuted Dockerfiles need to be based on alpine (with rare exceptions) and should follow the two image build procedure (see the `bwa` image as an example).

 Thanks to all who have contributed so far: @nicolasDelhomme @krbe9202